 Light Hiking Boots or Multi-Sport Shoes – Light or medium weight dense socks.

 Don’t forget the rest of the outfit!
 We make breathable, quick drying, versatile clothing perfect for the trail.
-Check out Merrell Clothing for the rest of your hiking needs!
+Check out Merrell men’s clothing and women’s clothing for the rest of your hiking needs!